 Rydberg atoms are atoms in highly excited electronic states and exhibit extremely exaggerated properties compared to their ground state counterparts.
 For example, they exhibit a quasi-continuum of very strong dipole transitions in the terahertz and microwave range, and the lifetime of Rydberg states increases dramatically with their principal quantum number.
 This project explores how these properties can be harnessed for the efficient interconversion of millimeter-wave and optical fields [1,2], which has numerous applications in classical and quantum technologies.
-Furthermore, we explore how Rydberg ensembles can be used for the efficient generation and sensitive detection of millimeter waves.

 M. Kiffner, A. Feizpour, K. T. Kaczmarek, D. Jaksch and J. Nunn, Two-way interconversion of millimeter-wave and optical fields in Rydberg gases, New J. Phys.
 18, 093030 (2016).

 J. Han, T. Vogt, C. Gross, D. Jaksch, M. Kiffner, and W. Li, Free-space microwave-to-optical conversion via six-wave mixing in Rydberg atoms, Phys.
 Rev. Lett.
 120, 093201 (2018).